-a) Fees for Advisory & Wealth Management Services
+a.
+Fees for Advisory & Wealth Management Services

-Prior to providing advisory and wealth management services, HC agrees on the fee arrangement with each client, which will vary.
+Prior to providing advisory and wealth management services, HC agrees on a fee arrangement with each client, which will vary.
 Most clients pay HC annual fees based on assets under management ("AUM").
 Some clients pay HC an annual flat fee.
 These fees include the ongoing advisory services described above as they pertain to each client's situation.
-Client fees based on AUM are generally determined according to the following fee schedule, however some legacy clients may pay fees calculated based on a different fee schedule.
+Annual fees typically range from 0.4% to 1.5% per year depending on the size and complexity of the client's accounts as well as services required, specifically negotiated fees, and historically grandfathered fee schedules.
+Fees will typically be tiered, and the fee is calculated by applying a different fee rate to each corresponding range of account balance of the portfolio.
 HC reserves the right to charge a minimum fee, reduced fee, or no fee.